 The Crystal README has great instructions for building form source.
 Just got follow their instructions!

-The version this book is written for is 0.12.0.
+The version this book is written for is 0.28.0.
 While the language itself is pretty stable, things like the standard library and some major subsystems are being revised.
-I’ll be tweaking it with every new release.
+I’ll try to update it with every new release.

 If you run